Bite of Seattle: History

 Throughout the rest of the years, the number of visitors averaged out to about 400,000 people over the course of the three day long festival with over 60 restaurants participating.

 The 2020 Bite of Seattle and Taste of Tacoma were both cancelled due to the COVID-19 pandemic.

-Accomplishments

-For two consecutive years, 2016 and 2017, the Bite of Seattle was voted the "Best Food Festival" in the United States.

-On April 4, 2019, Alan Silverman was inducted into the Hall of Fame for the Washington Festival and Events Association.
-This was mainly due to his success of coordinating and creating many popular festivals, including the Bite of Seattle.
+In 2023, CHEQ a mobile payments platform company brought the Bite of Seattle back after two years of hiatus.
+The 2023 event was panned by attendees due to poor functionality of the CHEQ app.

 Attractions

 The Bite offers many attractions, including food sampling from local restaurants, food cook-off competitions, eating competitions, new foods and vendors, commercial vendors, traveling tours, child-friendly activities and local chefs showcasing their cooking.
 There are also many activities and entertainment options unrelated to food, which include live entertainment, stage performances, a free movie night, craft beer & cider tasting, and beer gardens.

 Bite of Seattle hosts over 80 live bands that play on stage, primarily local and regional artists.
-These performances are usually held at one of the three main stages: either the Fountain Lawn Stage (sponsored by 95.7 The Jet), the Mural Stage (presented by Emerald Queen Casino and sponsored by 102.5 KZOK), or the Fisher Green Stage (presented by BECU and sponsored by 96.5 JACK FM).
+These performances are usually held at one of the three main stages: either the Fountain Lawn Stage, the Mural Stage, or the Fisher Green Stage.